xtanaa001/Xiaoqi-Homepage/content/_index.md

 Prior to my current position, I obtained my Ph.D. in electronic and computer engineering from the [Hong Kong University of Science and Technology](https://www.ust.hk/) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was a visiting student with the School of Engineering and Applied Science, Harvard University, hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

 ---
 ## Research Summary

-I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems such as cloud computing, computer networks, and smart grid.
-Topics include:
+I study the interplay between incentives, algorithms, and learning, with a focus on applications in communication networks,  cloud computing, and smart grid.
+I am particularly excited by problems where the interaction between mechanism design, online algorithms, and machine learning leads to rich insights into the design of real-world platforms where **online and sequential decision-making** must be performed in the presence of uncertainty and strategic user behaviors.

-> - Algorithmic mechanism design.
-> - Online algorithms and sequential decision making.
-> - Machine learning algorithms and applications.

-My research aims to help stakeholders make better decisions in managing platforms in the presence of uncertainty and strategic behaviors.
+Click [here](/research) for more details of my current research projects.

 ---
 ## Recent Publications